nanoframework/nanoFrameworkDeployer/README.md

 mono nanoFrameworkDeployer -d path_to_pe_files
 ```

-`path_to_pe_files` is the path to the build folder where you have all the `.pe`files.
-Note that the tool will automatically upload all the `.pe` files.
+`path_to_pe_files` is the path to the build folder where all the `.pe` files are located.
+Note that the tool will automatically upload all the `.pe` files available in that folder.

-If you are using Windows, you don't need mono at all.
+Stressing this again: If you are on Windows, you DO **NOT** need `mono` at all.

 ### Excluding a COM port

-Some COM port can be used by your bluetooth devices.
-By default the tool will scan all the possible mounted COM ports to try to find a valid .NET nanoFramework board.
-That can disconnect temporally your connected headset or any other device using a COM port.
+Some virtual COM ports are provided by Bluetooth devices and other software.
+By default the tool will scan all the possible mounted COM ports to try to find a valid .NET nanoFramework device.
+That can disconnect temporally your connected headset or any other device using a COM port and may also cause lockups in the deployer tool.
 In that case, you can create an exclusion file.
-Just list the COM port, one port per line.
+Just list the COM ports you want to exclude from the search, one port per line.
 You can then use the `-e` option to pass the name of the file.

 ```text
 /dev/tty-bluetooth